Eddy Antoine

-Eddy Antoine (born 27 August 1949) is a Haitian former footballer who played at both professional and international levels as a midfielder.
+Eddy Antoine (27 August 1949 – 8 February 2026) was a Haitian footballer who played as a midfielder.

-Club career
+Career

 After playing for Racing CH and New Jersey Brewers, Antoine spent time in the North American Soccer League with the Chicago Sting.

-International career

-Antoine also represented the Haitian national team at international level, and participated at the 1974 FIFA World Cup.
+Antoine represented the Haiti national team at international level, and participated at the 1974 FIFA World Cup.

+Death

+Antoine died on 8 February 2026, at the age of 76.